Qampi/Python/README.md

 -Are used to assign values to variables.
 Assignment operator (=), the are other compound assignment operators like +=, -=, *=, and /=.
 Unary Operators
 -Operate on a single operand.
 Increment (++); decrement (--); use to increase or decrease the values of a variable by one.
+Conditional (Ternary) Operator:
+-refers to a shorthand way to perform an if-else check in a single line. the syntax is condition? expression1 : expression2.

+CONTROL STRUCTURES (if-else, loops) if-else and loops are primary control structures that allow you to dictate the flow of your program.
+1. CONDITIONAL STATEMENTS: if-else if statement:
+If Statement: Executes a block of code if the condition is true. else statement:
+Else Statement: Executes a block of code if all previous conditions were false.
+    else if Statement:
+The else if statement allows you to check multiple conditions.
+If the first if condition is false, the program checks the next else if condition, and so on.
+2. Loops:
+They allow you to repeat a block of code multiple times.
+Two types of Loops:
+For Loops: Involves lists, tuple, or strings.
+Most used over a sequence & executes a block of code for each item in the sequence.
+While Loops: Can be used to repeat a block of code as long as a condition is true. do-while loops: is similar to the while loop, but the block of code is executed at least once before the condition is tested.
+This guarantees that the loop runs at least one time, regardless of the condition.
+Breaking & Continuing Loops:
+-break Statement
+-continue Statement
+3. Practical Application:
+   Conditional Execution:
+> Use if-else statements to control which blocks of code run based on dynamic conditions, such as user input or the current state of the program.
+    Iteration with Loops:
+> Use loops to perform repetitive tasks, such as iterating through arrays or collections, processing user input repeatedly, or generating sequences of numbers.

+FUNCTIONS & METHODS
+Functions are known as methods on Java, they are essential building blocks.
+They allow you to encapsulate code into reusable, organized units, making your programs more modular, readable and easy to debug.
+1. Methods
+   Refers to a block of code that performs a specific task.
+   Methods can take inputs, execute code & return a result.
+2. Defining & Calling Methods
+   methods are defined within a class:
+   -Access Modifier: Determnes the visibility (public & private) -Return Type: specifies the type of value the method will return (into, void if it returns nothing) -Method Name: identifies the method, following standard naming conventions -Parameter List: Inputs required by the method, enclosed in parentheses.
+   -Method Body: The block of code that runs when the method is called, enclosed in curly braces.
+   CALLING A METHOD:
+   -To execute a method call it by using its name followed by parenteses. if the method requires parameters, you pass them within the parentheses.
+   3. TYPES OF METHODS
+      > STATIC METHODS
+      > INSTANCE METHOD
+      > VOID METHOD
+      > RETURN TYPE METHODS
+   4. METHOD OVERLOADING
+      -Refers to allowing multiple methods in the same class to have the same name but different parameter lists.
+Java determines which method to call based on the number and type of parameters passed.
+      5. PRACTICAL APPLICATIONS
+         - ENCAPSULATION
+         - REUSABILITY
+         - ABSTRACTION